 While Barolo’s style pendulum continues to swing away from the excesses of a few decades back, it is a true reward to work with an estate who never succumbed to modern technology’s seductive promises.
 The Brovia family established themselves as winegrowers in the hamlet of Castiglione Falletto in 1863, amassing over time an enviable collection of vineyards in some of the zone’s greatest crus (Rocche di Castiglione, Villero, and Garbèt Sue), as well as a sizable holding in the cru Brea in Serralunga d’Alba.
-We at Rosenthal Wine Merchant have imported the family’s gorgeously traditional Barolo since the 1978 vintage—first with Giacinto Brovia, who revived viticulture here in 1953, and today with his daughters Elena and Cristina, as well as Elena’s formidably talented husband Alex Sanchez.
+We at Rosenthal Wine Merchant have imported the family’s gorgeously traditional Barolo since the 1978 vintage—first with Giacinto Brovia, who revived viticulture here in 1953, and today with his daughter Elena her formidably talented husband Alex Sanchez.

 Brovia’s work in the vines and in the cellar embody an ardently traditional sensibility, albeit one executed with sensitivity and precision, and their wines have always displayed an uncanny balance between ruggedness and grace.
 No chemical treatments are ever employed in the vineyards.
 The hand-harvested, carefully sorted fruit ferments spontaneously in large cement tanks, with an appropriately lengthy three-to-four-week period of maceration.
 Aging takes place in gargantuan, ladder-requiring old casks, mainly Slavonian with some French, and bottling is done without fining or filtration.
 It’s the sort of time-tested, simple cellar approach that allows the unparalleled majesty of Nebbiolo in these vaunted soils to shine; tasting Barolo as wondrous as Brovia’s, one marvels that such methods were ever questioned in the first place.